Footscray Park: Description

-The entrance to the park on Ballarat Road features stone walls and wrought iron grates which incorporate the wording "Footscray Park".
+The entrance to the park on Ballarat Road features stone walls and wrought iron gates which incorporate the wording "Footscray Park".
 A World War I memorial was unveiled in 1922 stands at the entranceway.
-It features an Italian-sculpted marble statue of Victory on a granite base.
+It features an Italian-sculpted 6 m marble statue of Victory on a granite base.
+A dedication in honour of those who served in World War II was subsequently installed.

 A rustic stone columned lookout shelter and pergola which was designed and built by students from Footscray Technical School in 1928 has a view toward the Maribyrnong River and Flemington Racecourse.
-Nearby a mounted bust of Henry Lawson honours the Australian poet and writer and the inaugural Henry Lawson Literary Society commemorative event held in the park.
+Nearby a mounted bust of Henry Lawson by Stanley Hammond, dedicated in 1960, honours the Australian poet and writer and the inaugural Henry Lawson Literary Society commemorative event held in the park.

 The park has two (originally three) major paths running east–west along the embankment which are bisected by a north–south path (the T.B.
 Drew Memorial Walk) which descends the embankment through a wisteria-covered arbour to Thomson Water Garden.

-The Alfred Green Memorial Fountain (locally known as the "platypus fountain") is an unusual granite fountain that is supported at its base by two sculpted platypus.
+The Alfred Green Memorial Fountain (locally known as the "platypus fountain") is an unusual granite fountain that is supported at its base by two sculpted platypuses.
 The park also has open playing fields on the flat area near the river.